R&H Logo

 However, TV and movies don’t always reflect reality.
 While moving out of the marital home before divorce doesn’t inherently violate any laws, clients are surprised to learn that whatever they decide can significantly impact the outcome of their case.

-Before packing your bags, it’s important to consider how moving out before the divorce is final can affect finances, custody, and other aspects of the settlement.
+Before packing your bags, consider how moving out before the divorce is final can affect finances, custody, and other aspects of the settlement.
 I carefully review all this and more with case results.
 Let’s take a closer look at these important considerations.

 Is it Bad to Move Out Before a Divorce?